jina-ai/jina/docs/concepts/client/transient-errors.md

 Most transient errors can be attributed to network issues between the client and target server or between a server's dependencies like a database.
 The errors can be:

-1. ignored if an operation produced by a generator or sequence of operations isn't relevant to the overall success.
+- ignored if an operation produced by a generator or sequence of operations isn't relevant to the overall success.
-2. retried up to a certain limit which assumes that the recovery logic kicks in to repair transient errors.
+- retried up to a certain limit which assumes that the recovery logic kicks in to repair transient errors.
-3. accept that the operation cannot be successfully completed.
+- accept that the operation cannot be successfully completed.

-The following sections describe the various features that can be used to handle one or more of the above listed scenarios.

 ## Transient fault handling with retries